-Some Pokémon LEGENDs have a rule that says "When this Pokémon has been Knocked Out, your opponent takes 2 Prize cards."
-Keep in mind this does not apply to all Pokémon LEGENDs-just the ones with that rule on them.
+Some Pokémon LEGEND have a rule that says "When these Pokémon have been Knocked Out, your opponent takes 2 Prize cards."
+Keep in mind this does not apply to all Pokémon LEGEND-just the ones with that rule on them.

-Pokémon LEGENDs can be found in boosters of the HS-Undaunted expansion, adding legendary power to your game.
+Pokémon LEGENDs can be found in boosters of the HS-Triumphant expansion, adding legendary power to your game.